Creating a package

 ./my-feature.
 Must not exist or must be empty. - Link into the workspace now? - the scaffolder can assemble (or attach to) the workspace and run

-npm installat the root for you, so the new member is wired in.
+pnpm installat the root for you, so the new member is wired in.
 Say yes to skip the manual steps below.

 Every prompt has a matching flag, so the scaffolder can run fully non-interactively (handy for CI, scripted setups, and autonomous coding agents):

-npx @tinycld/bootstrap my-feature \
+npx @tinycld/bootstrap --new my-feature \

 --yes \